 - How we selected finalists to test

-- The seven best pet insurance companies
+- Compare the best pet insurance companies

 - Who needs pet insurance?